 Gene: My Mom Survived Nazi Concentration Camp

-Simmons made his bombastic comments during a July 31 interview with Songfacts — two weeks before Robin Williams' tragic Aug.
+Simmons made his bombastic comments during an interview with Songfacts — two weeks before Robin Williams' tragic Aug.
 11 suicide.

 Unfortunately, the remarks came to light this week, just days after Williams hanged himself at his California home after struggling with depression throughout his adult life.
 According to multiple press reports, Robin was distraught after recently being diagnosed with early-stage Parkinson's disease.